 - Solid build quality, though heavy

-– Lots of resolution for those that need it
+- Lots of resolution for those who need it

 - Beautiful viewfinder